Buckaboobob/NGU-scripts/README.md

 # About

+This is a fork of https://github.com/kujan/NGU-scripts since he mentioned he is going to stop developing it.

+I am just learning python so my code will probably look horrible..
+But I am adding quite a bit of functionality to it.

 This is a collection of functions I created for AHK and Python with the purpose of automating different aspects of the game [NGU-IDLE](https://www.kongregate.com/games/somethingggg/ngu-idle).
 This project first started because the built-in functions ControlClick/ControlSend in AHK did not work with the game, because of how Unity handles input.
 I first created replacements for these functions in AHK, but later moved over to Python because there was little reason to use AHK when the input was being sent directly via the Windows API.

 ### Features